ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 ## Data types

-In mathematics, a vector of real numbers is used to store points.
+In mathematics, a vector of real or integer numbers is used to store points.
-In {{ ydb-short-name }}, calculations are performed on the `String` data type, which is a binary serialized representation of `List<Float>`.
+In {{ ydb-short-name }}, vectors are stored in the `String` data type, which is a binary serialized representation of a vector.

 ## Functions